Rosa Lavín

 Rosa María Lavín Ibarra (born in Sestao on 4 November 1973) is a Spanish executive and businesswoman.
-Since 2015, she has been President of the Confederation of Cooperative Companies of the Basque Country, the Basque social economy business organization.
+She is the President of the Confederation of Cooperative Companies of the Basque Country since 2015.
 She is the first woman to hold this position, and the first woman to lead a business organization in the Basque Country.

 She was formerly president of the Federation of Cooperative Companies of Euskadi (ERKIDE), also being the first woman to hold the position.

-She is also the president of the Basque Social Economy Network (EGES) since 2015, the platform that brings together all social economy companies in the Basque Country.
+She is also the president of the Basque Social Economy Network (EGES) since 2015, the organization that brings together all social economy companies in the Basque Country.

 In addition, she is a member of the board of directors of the Spanish Confederation of Social Economy Companies (CEPES), the Spanish business organization of social economy companies.

-She is also the chief financial officer (CFO) and vice president of the board of directors of SSI Group and chairperson of the board of directors of the subsidiary Grupo SSI Silver Hub, among other corporate positions.
+She is also the chief financial officer (CFO), board member, and Vice-Chair of the board of directors of the business group Grupo SSI, Vice-Chair of the board of directors of Home Care Lab (HCL), and chairperson of the board of directors of Grupo SSI Silver Hub, a subsidiary of the group, among other corporate positions.

 She is a member of the Working Group of Women Leaders of the Social Economy, launched in 2023 by the second vice president and Minister of Labor and Social Economy of the Government of Spain Yolanda Díaz.

 Early life and education

-Lavín was born on 4 November 1973 in Sestao, Biscay, Basque Country (Spain).
-She attended the Merciful Love School (Colegio Amor Misericordioso) in Sestao.
-The school is a Basque private Catholic school, belonging to the Congregation of the Sisters Servants of Merciful Love.
-She graduated from the University of the Basque Country with a licenciate degree in economics and business administration.
+Lavín was born on 4 November 1973 in Sestao, Basque Country (Spain).
+She is the younger of two sisters.
+Her sister is also a businesswoman of the hotel industry.
+She attended the Merciful Love School (Colegio Amor Misericordioso Ikastetxea) in Sestao, a Basque private Catholic school, belonging to the Congregation of the Sisters Servants of Merciful Love.

+She graduated from the University of the Basque Country with a licenciate degree in economics and business sciences, specializing in business administration.
 Later, she completed a postgraduate degree in social economy, cooperative companies and labor companies also at the University of the Basque Country.
 She also completed the Executive Programme in Financial Management (PEDF) at the Deusto Business School of the University of Deusto.

-Lavín also studied music and piano at the Municipal Conservatory of Sestao and later at the Municipal Conservatory of Bilbao, where she studied piano, which made it compatible with her university degree in economics.
+In addition, she also pursued musical and piano studies at the Bilbao Higher Conservatory of Music, where she completed the piano degree programme, which she studied simultaneously balancing it with her university studies, a path that ran in the family, as her mother and sister are also professional pianists who completed the same training (her mother was the church organist and a member of the parish choir).